xinghaochen/awesome-hand-pose-estimation/evaluation/README.md

 - For [3DCNN](https://sites.google.com/site/geliuhaontu/home/cvpr2017), we convert the original predicted labels from xyz to uvd (see src/convert_results_xyz2uvd_3DCNN.py).

-- The annotations for MSRA dataset for [V2V-PoseNet](http://cv.snu.ac.kr/research/V2V-PoseNet/MSRA/coordinate/result.txt) is slightly different from prior work so we haven't included it yet.
+- The annotations for MSRA dataset for [V2V-PoseNet](http://cv.snu.ac.kr/research/V2V-PoseNet/MSRA/coordinate/result.txt) are slightly different from prior work so we haven't included its results yet.

 ## Usage
 Use the python code to show the evaluation results: